Kotlin/kotlinx-atomicfu/README.md

 making sure that all other threads can still make progress.

-In order to make those test to actually perform lock-freedomness testing you need to configure an additional execution of tests with the original (non-transformed) classes.
+In order to make those test to actually perform lock-freedomness testing you need to configure an additional execution of tests with the original (non-transformed) classes for Maven:

-For Maven add:

 ```xml
     <build>